 Weekly Exercises: Most Thursdays (but some Fridays), there will be a written assignment, usually tied directly to that day's readings.
-The nature of these assignments will vary as different skills are being emphasized, so pay attention to directions/announcements in Blackboard.
+The nature of these assignments will vary as different skills are being emphasized, so pay attention to directions/announcements in Canvas.
 Thursday assignments are due at the start of class; for Fridays, by 5pm, either in my campus mailbox, or slid under my office door.
 (15% of course grade)

 Primary Document Analysis: In consultation with the instructor, each student will select and analyze a primary document related to the topic of their historiographical essay.
 The analysis will include short answers to basic questions about the selected document (authorship, intended audience, etc.) as well as a three-page (+/- ½ page) argumentative essay regarding what the document reveals about the society and period it pertains to.
 A word to the wise: incorporating even now the secondary sources you will be later using to complete your historiographical essay can only help the analysis.
 The argumentative essay must be double-spaced, stapled, typed in a 12-point font, and conform stylistically to the Chicago Manual of Style.
 (15% of course grade)

 Historiographical Essay: An 8-10 page historiographical essay on the topic of your choice is required.
 (20% of course grade) Details will be available in Canvas.